jckarter/clay/doc/primitives-reference.md

     [T | Numeric?(T)]
     numericEquals?(a:T, b:T) : Bool;

-`numericEquals?` returns `true` if `a` and `b` are numerically equal, `false` otherwise.
+`numericEquals?` returns `true` if `a` and `b` are numerically equal, and `false` otherwise.
 For integer types, the function corresponds to an LLVM `icmp eq` instruction, and for floating-point types, the function corresponds to an LLVM `fcmp ueq` instruction.
 Floating-point comparison follows IEEE 754 unordered comparison rules; `+0.0` is equal to `-0.0` and comparisons involving NaN are always false and non-signaling.

 #### <a name="numericlesser"></a>numericLesser?

     [T | Numeric?(T)]
     numericLesser?(a:T, b:T) : Bool;

-`numericLesser?` returns `true` if `a` is numerically less than `b` are numerically equal, `false` otherwise.
+`numericLesser?` returns `true` if `a` is numerically less than `b`, and `false` otherwise.
 For signed integer types, the function corresponds to an LLVM `icmp slt` instruction; for unsigned types, `icmp ult`; and for floating-point types, `fcmp ult`.
 Floating point comparison follows IEEE 754 unordered comparison rules; `-0.0` is not less than `+0.0` and comparisons involving NaN are always false and non-signaling.

 (`__primitives__` does not currently provide the full set of floating-point comparison operators.
 The Clay library currently implements floating-point ordered and unordered comparison using inline LLVM functions.
 For floating-point, these primitives are used only for compile-time evaluation, which does not support inline LLVM.)